Grimes-Gif/Biomarker-depp/README.md

 Feature engineering involved normalizing the wave frequencies in order to yield more accurate/consistent models.

 Data preprocessing consisted largely of isolating subdata sets and particular features to work with that would increase metrics for our models, this was because the main bulk of the work, transferring time series data to frequency domain had already been done by the authors of the dataset using FFT.
-Additional preprocessing done by the dataset authors included removing EOG (eye movemnt) artifacts from the frontal electrodes, allowing for a high confidence of signal to be neural in nature.
+Additional preprocessing done by the dataset authors included removing EOG (eye movement) artifacts from the frontal electrodes, allowing for a high confidence of signal to be neural in nature.

 ### Machine Learning

-For unsupervised learning (US), we used the many tools of US that allowed us to quantifiably measure and understand how certain data is distributed in a given data space.
-We did a kernel density estimation first on selected features that we believed would have significance, as well as clustering analysis both soft and hard to find out if certain neural oscillatory behavior followed any kind of behavior.
+For unsupervised learning (US), we used the many tools available to us that quantifiably measured how certain data is distributed in a given data space.
+We did a kernel density estimation on selected features that we believed would have significance, as well as clustering analysis, both soft and hard, to find out if certain neural oscillatory behavior was distinguishable between values of the target labels.

 For supervised learning, we used Support Vector Machines, Neural Networks (Perceptron), Decision Trees, and Regression (specifically, stochastic gradient descent).
 For the SVMs, LinearSVC, SVC w/ a Linear Kernel, SVC with an RBF Kernal, and SVC with polynomial kernel were all tried.
 The polynomial SVC yielded the best results.
-In depth explanation of these methods are covered in the Results section.
+In depth explanation of these methods are covered in the results and discussion sections.

 ## Results